francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 using the classical QUIC.

-## How SSH benefits from HTTP/3
+## How remote terminals benefits from HTTP/3

-Using HTTP/3 and QUIC as a substrate for SSH brings several different benefits that are highlighted in this section.
+Using HTTP/3 and QUIC brings several different benefits that are highlighted in this section.

 ### QUIC: datagrams support, streams multiplexing and connection migration

-Using QUIC, SSH3 can send data through both reliable streams and unreliable datagrams.
-This makes SSH3 able to support port forwarding for both UDP {{UDP}} and TCP-based protocols.
+Using QUIC, data can be sent through both reliable streams and unreliable datagrams.
+This makes the protocol able to support port forwarding for both UDP {{UDP}} and TCP-based protocols.
 Being based exclusively on TCP, SSHv2 does not offer UDP port forwarding and therefore provides no support to UDP-based protocols such as RTP or QUIC.
 This lack of UDP support in SSHv2 may become problematic as the use of QUIC-based applications (HTTP/3, MOQT {{MOQT}}, DOQ {{DOQ}}) grows.
-Support for UDP port forwarding with SSH3 also allows accessing real-time media content such as low-latency live video available on the server.
+Support for UDP port forwarding in this architecture also allows accessing real-time media content such as low-latency live video available on the server.
 The stream multiplexing capabilities of QUIC allow reducing the head-of-line blocking that SSHv2 encounters when multiplexing several SSH channels over the same TCP connection.

 QUIC also supports connection migration ({{Section 9 of QUIC}}).
 Using connection migration, a mobile host roaming between networks can maintain established connections alive across different networks by migrating them on their newly acquired IP address.
-This avoids disrupting the SSH conversation upon network changes.
+This avoids disrupting the remote terminal conversation upon network changes.
 Finally, QUIC also offers a significantly reduced connection establishment time compared to the SSHv2 session establishment.